 - 6.3 lbs

 Another top tier manufacturer (see our complete list of top, middle, and budget tier below).
-We have one in-hand so expect a full review soon.
+Full-review here.

 - Mid-length gas system

 - 16.1″ Cold Hammer Forged NiCorr-treated spiral-fluted barrel

 - 6.7 lbs

 Available at almost all local gun shops (LGS) and what I’d recommend if you are ok with a carbine-length gas system (more on this below).

 - 16″ M4 chrome-lined barrel in 1:7 twist

 - Flash hider